Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Friday rolls around, you’re tired, and your friends are calling you out, and you got to meet this chick or whatever so you just — “Ah, I’ll do it some other time.”
 And then you just miss the work out.
 Sometimes, you’re trying to remember, “Is today a workout day?”
 And then just that little — what happens was like I did P90X.
 I had accountability but we weren’t working out together at all.
 We were in completely different countries, different time zones, in fact.

 So, I didn’t have to think about it.
 Every day at this particular time, I’m supposed to be at the gym and I just get used to it so I don’t have to think about.
-It’s even better with the workout program because she’s just open.
+It’s even better with the workout program because you just open.
 Like, a training program.
 You open it like a computer and you just press ‘Play’ on whatever.
 They tell you, so you don’t have to think.
 Once you get into that habit, the rhythm.

 And when we see the inbox, the viewer, edit the preview thing, right?
 We’re used to writing in that.
-I know people — I think I might’ve picked this up in Team Ferris who used to right long essays in his Gmail to himself.
+I know people — I think I might’ve picked this up in Tim Ferriss who used to right long essays in his Gmail to himself.
 You also have it automatically saved and you can search it.
 I don’t do that, but similar to that.
 If you trick your lizard brain into thinking you’re not doing anything spectacular, it’s nothing special, you’re just going to do it.
 You have very low expectations.

 But you’re also tricking it to thinking it’s not a big deal, because thinking it’s a big deal is what creates that resistance in the alarm.